This Morning host Holly Willoughby quits ITV show after 14 years

 Holly Willoughby: ITV star quits This Morning after 14 years

-ITV star Holly Willoughby has announced that she will not return to This Morning show.
+ITV star Holly Willoughby has announced she will not be returning to the daytime show, This Morning.

 Holly Willoughby has announced her departure from ITV's long-running talk show This Morning after 14 years.
 In an Instagram post on Tuesday (October 10), the award-winning host said the decision was made "for me and my family."